 There is also a swimming hole where the river is backed up with rocks so people from the area can come and swim if they desire.
 Within 20 minutes by foot from this same area, is a waterfall with different types of tropical birds hovering over the falling water.

 We added a few dogs to our habitat.
-Initially we purchased two great-dane pups, but then added another two-year-old great-dane as a rescue dog from another owner.
+Initially, we purchased two great-dane pups, but then added another two-year-old great-dane as a rescue dog from another owner.
 The dogs are a wonderful treat to have in a farming environment.
 We have dog kennels on the property, but keep the dogs at the house 24/7.
-They are great watch dogs, and we have never had to close our doors at night.
+They are great watchdogs, and we have never had to close our doors at night.

 All your furniture can be made in El Retiro, it is a woodworking town

 We recently had a king-size bed made in the town as El Retiro is a woodworking town.
-We showed a picture of the bed we wanted out of a magazine, and one of the woodworking manufacturer reproduced the bed at a cost of $500.
+We showed a picture of the bed we wanted out of a magazine, and one of the woodworking manufacturers reproduced the bed at a cost of $500.
 After the carpenter set it up, we decided we wanted it higher.
-Another carpenter in town added a 4 inch professionally made box spring, handmade four corner posts for the footing of the bed, and reinforced the center with four inch round cylinder-type wooden posts.
-We then showed a picture of the bed to another carpenter in town, and had two nightstands made to match the design and pattern of the bed.
+Another carpenter in town added a 4 inch professionally made box spring, handmade four corner posts for the footing of the bed, and reinforced the center with four-inch round cylinder-type wooden posts.
+We then showed a picture of the bed to another carpenter in town and had two nightstands made to match the design and pattern of the bed.
 Both for less than $300.